Learn to Hunt

 Disease-causing organisms, known as pathogens, exist as bacteria, viruses or parasites.
 Monitoring for these pathogens is expensive and difficult.
 Large volumes of water are needed to monitor for pathogens because they are present in such small numbers.
 Many different types of pathogens exist and testing for a single pathogen may not accurately assess the health risk present due to other pathogens.
 Because indicator bacteria occur in greater numbers than pathogens and are easier to isolate in a laboratory, monitoring for them is more cost-effective.

-Samples are collected weekly at 39 state owned beaches from the week prior to Memorial Day through Labor Day.
-Water samples are taken at three locations along the beach and at three water depths (ankle-, knee- and chest-deep).The water from these locations is mixed to form one sample, which is placed in a sterilized bottle and taken to a laboratory for analysis.
+samples are collected weekly at 40 state-owned beaches from the week prior to memorial day through labor day. water samples are taken at three locations along the beach and at three water depths (ankle-, knee- and waist-deep). the water from these locations is mixed to form one sample, which is placed in a new bottle and taken to a laboratory for analysis.

 If you have any